btgrant-76/MW-BDE-r2-guide/README.md

 #### Testing in Vial and VIA

-[Vial](https://get.vial.today) and [VIA](https://usevia.app/) have dedicated matrix testing modes that can be enabled by [sideloading the BDE Rev2 layout definition](https://docs.cannonkeys.com/via-json-loading/).
-This mode takes a lot of guesswork out of the testing process.
+[Vial](https://get.vial.today) and [VIA](https://usevia.app/) have dedicated matrix testing modes, which take a lot of guesswork out of the testing process.
+Using them is strongly recommended.

 | Program | Screenshot |
 | ---- | ---- |